 The Philippines has a mixed legal system of civil, common, Islamic, and customary laws, along with commercial and contractual laws.

 The Philippine judicial system is a separate and largely independent branch of the government, made up of the Supreme Court and lower courts.
 The Supreme Court is the highest court and sole constitutional body.
-More information is available on the court’s (http://sc.judiciary.gov.ph/).
+More information is available on the court’s website (http://sc.judiciary.gov.ph/).
 The lower courts consist of: (a) trial courts with limited jurisdictions (i.e. Municipal Trial Courts, Metropolitan Trial Courts, etc.); (b) Regional Trial Courts (RTCs); (c) Shari’ah District Courts (Muslim courts); and (d) Court of Appeals (appellate courts).
 Special courts include the “Sandiganbayan” (anti-graft court for public officials) and the Court of Tax Appeals.
 Several RTCs have been designated as Special Commercial Courts (SCC) to hear intellectual property (IP) cases, with four SCCs authorized to issue writs of search and seizure on IP violations, enforceable nationwide.
 In addition, nearly any case can be appealed to appellate courts, including the Supreme Court, increasing caseloads and further clogging the judicial system.

 Foreign investors describe the inefficiency and uncertainty of the judicial system as a significant disincentive to investment.
 Many investors decline to file dispute cases in court because of slow and complex litigation processes and perceived corruption among some personnel.
 The courts are not considered impartial or fair.
 Stakeholders also report an inexperienced judiciary when confronted with complex issues such as technology, science, and intellectual property cases.
 The Philippines ranked 152nd out of 190 economies, and 18th among 25 economies from East Asia and the Pacific, in the World Bank’s 2020 Ease of Doing Business report in terms of enforcing contracts.